ohheyjosh/birdwatcher/README.md

 # birdwatcher

-Tag Twitter users to remember why you (dis)like them
+Chrome extension to tag Twitter users so you can remember why you (dis)like them